-If you just got an acoustic guitar and want to learn how to take better care of it, what follows are some nice tips.
+If you have a new acoustic guitar and would like to learn how to take better care of it, here are some great tips.

-Let's face it.
-It's fairly easy to learn the acoustic guitar.
-That's why there's so many guitars bought each and every year.
-But remember, it's takes something else to actually learn to be good at the art.
-And it's not just about the basics of learning.
-You really need some information regarding the instrument itself and how to take care of it.
+You've got to admit it.
+It's a basic thing to learn how to play acoustic guitar.
+That's probably one of the many reasons there's so many guitars purchased each and every year.
+But remember, it's takes something else to actually learn to be a pro at it.
+And it's not just about learning to play.
+You really need some information about the instrument itself and what you need to do to take care of it.

-Most acoustics are created from wood and are usually hollow.
-They are sensitive to changes in weather, such as super heat or extreme cold.
-It's very easy for parts of the guitar to warp or otherwise get damaged depending on how you store it and what it is exposed to on a daily basis.
-Remember the old cassette tape and how it would warp into a useless mess if left on the back seat of your car on a sunny day.
+Most acoustic guitars are created from wood and are usually hollow.
+They are sensitive to differences in climate, such as super heat or extreme cold.
+It's dead simple for parts of the guitar to warp or otherwise get damaged depending on how you store it and what it has to deal with daily.
+Think about the old cassette tape and how it would warp into a useless mess if left on the dashboard of your car on a hot day.

-One of the primary needs for most instruments is a good case.
-It should be water resistant but also provide protection from heat.
-Black cases will absorb the sun's rays more than lighter colored cases, so remember that when selecting one for your guitar.
-You'll have the choice of soft shell cases and hard shell cases.
-In almost all situations, I would recommend the hard shell case unless you can't afford it.
+One of the major needs for a guitar is a good case.
+It should be water resistant and also give protection from heat.
+Black cases will absorb the sun's rays more than lighter colored enclosures, so remember that when shopping for one for your guitar.
+There are soft shell cases and hard shell cases.
+In almost all situations, I would recommend the hard shell case unless your budget prohibits it.

-Guitar strings are sensitive to heat and cold as well.
+Guitar strings are susceptible to environmental changes as well.
 Have you experienced how quickly guitars go out of tune, especially if you put on a new set of strings?
-The neck of the guitar will give and let go depending on the type of strings you use, and if you decide to use a particular gauge of string, it's probably best, as the shock of going from one gauge of string to another isn't good for your guitar.
+The neck of your guitar will give and let go depending on the type of strings you use, and if you settle on a particular gauge of string, it's probably the best thing you can do, as the shock of going from one type of string to another wouldn't be good for your guitar.
 Also, don't take all the strings off your guitar at once, as that might cause warping of the neck.
-Change your strings one at a time, as this will keep the tension on the guitar neck at a constant level.
+Change them one at a time, as this will keep the tension on the guitar neck at a constant level.

-When cleaning your guitar, don't use water or furniture polish.
-Just use a clean cloth and wipe the dust.
+When cleaning your guitar, never use water or furniture polish.
+Just use a soft cloth and wipe the dust.
 Try to not wipe so hard that you affect the finish of your guitar.
-And don't go nuts.
-Your guitar should have its own natural character, and the way to let it do this is letting it get used and worn in a normal fashion.
+And don't go crazy.
+Your guitar should have its own natural character, and part of this is letting it get used and worn in an everyday fashion.